jordanstewart-hub/AWS/IAM-AWS-Cloud-Security.md

 You can share a new user's sign-in details by emailing their credentials or downloading and securely sharing the .csv file with their username, password, and login URL.

 💡 As a new user, the AWS console will treat you as someone that is starting from 0 again.
 This is awesome for new team members or new employees.
-Some of the dashboard panels are showing "Access denied" already.

 ![Image](http://learn.nextwork.org/authentic_azure_zealous_melon/uploads/aws-security-iam_6f2ab446)